pkoelich/Vancouver_CityScope/README.md

 Our project looks at spatial differences across the three categories of financial stress, housing stability, and sustainable transport methods, drawing inspiration from Canada’s Quality of Life Hub — launched by Statistics Canada in March 2022 — which brings together data for 84 indicators, spread across five domains (prosperity, health, society, environment, and good governance)<sup>3</sup>.

 Our app, Vancouver CityScope, is an interactive visual information product containing a map layer with a quality of life score assessed via quality of life indicators such as income to living wage ratio, homeownership rate, housing cost burden index, and transit accessibility.
-We aim to empower policymakers, urban planners, researchers, and community stakeholders to explore individual indicators and make informed decisions that enhance quality of life."
+We aim to empower policymakers, urban planners, researchers, and community stakeholders to explore individual indicators and make informed decisions that enhance quality of life.

 ## App Characteristics